SnailUSB/stardew-unobtainable-items/README.md

 # Stardew Unobtainable Items - Made by @SnailUSB
-This save file has all of the current unobtainable items in stardew valley 1.5, in a stack of 999 when possible.
+★This save file has all of the current unobtainable items in stardew valley 1.5, in a stack of 999 when possible.

-All of the items can be found in the shed to the left of the house
+★All of the items can be found in the shed to the left of the house

 # The Unobtainable Items
 - Cowboy boots